nxp-mcuxpresso/mcuxsdk-doc/boards/kw45b41zloc/releaseNotes/topics/known_issue_other_limitations.md

     In IAR, the option is in **Runtime Checking** -\> **Debugger** -\> **CMSIS DAP** -\> **Interface** -\> **Interface speed**.

     In MCUXpresso IDE, the option is in **LinkServer Debugger** -\> **Advanced Settings** -\> **Wirespeed \(Hz\)**.

--   If the configuration tool is used to clone `tfm-related` projects, there is a problem that *region\_defs.h* cannot be found in the cloned project.

 **Parent topic:**[Known issues](../topics/known_issues.md)